denverprophitjr/prestashop-plesk-nginx/README.md

 You should not use our tag releases until we reach 1.0 Feel free to fork and contribute, though.

 ## What Does Work
 The SSL Security seems to be stable.
-OSCP Stapling, Forward Secrecy, SSL Session Cache, HSTS.
+OCSP Stapling, Forward Secrecy, SSL Session Cache, HSTS.
 When you install an SSL certificate, in the Certificate Authority Box, you must paste both the intermediate and the root certs for this to work.
 And, make it the cert that is used to encrypt your vps/dedicated as well as default and used for webmail.
 Here is an example of **GlobalSign AlphaSSL CA + GlobalSign Root CA**
 ```
 -----BEGIN CERTIFICATE-----
 MIIETTCCAzWgAwIBAgILBAAAAAABRE7wNjEwDQYJKoZIhvcNAQELBQAwVzELMAkG